 Rockledge, Fla.
 (August 22, 2014) – SeaDek is proud to have been selected as one of fifty leading second-stage companies chosen from more than 500 nominations statewide, as this year’s Florida Companies to WatchSM winners.
 All 2014 winners will join an esteemed group of 150 Florida alumni honored over the past three years.

 Presented by GrowFL, in association with the Edward Lowe Foundation

 Thursday, October 23, 2014

-Eligible companies must employ between 6 and 99 employees and have between $750,000 and $50 million in annual revenue or working capital in place.
+Florida Companies to Watch is an awards program that celebrates privately held second-stage companies headquartered in the state.
+To be eligible, applicants must employ between 6 and 99 full-time equivalent employees and have between $750,000 and $50 million in annual revenue or working capital in place.
 Awardees are selected for demonstrating the intent and capacity to grow based on employee or sales growth, exceptional entrepreneurial leadership, sustainable competitive advantage, outstanding corporate culture, inspired community giving and other notable strengths.

 “Florida Companies to Watch is honored to recognize another outstanding group of stage-two companies,” said Dr. Tom O’Neal, executive director of the Florida Economic Gardening Institute and associate vice president for the University of Central Florida’s Office of Research and Commercialization.
 This is our fourth year of celebrating second-stage business leaders throughout the state of Florida.
 The companies selected for the Florida Companies to Watch awards program stand out among their peers as companies that should be celebrated.
 In Florida, they account for 5 percent of the companies and nearly 30 percent of the jobs.
 These companies make a difference and we’re happy to offer the recognition they deserve.”